-An expression is a perfect solution for most of the reports that we develop in real-time.
+An expression is a perfect solution for most of the reports that we develop in real time.
 But in some cases, we might need complex functionalities or calculations.
 In these situations, we can use the concept of Custom Code in SSRS.

-SSRS Custom Code creates customized functions that incorporate in the report.
+Custom Code creates customized functions that are incorporated into the report.
 Or create DLLs (Class libraries), so that we can reuse the same function in multiple reports.
+In this article, we will show you the step-by-step approach to adding the custom code in the SSRS report with a practical example

 How to add Custom Code in SSRS Report